The Not-So-Obvious Symptoms of Alzheimer's: Results From Our Survey

 Are you not sleeping through the night?
 Is your vision becoming blurry and causing your eyes and mind to strain all day?
 Are you feeling down, sad, stressed, or depressed?
-Asking yourself, your caregiver, or your doctor about causes of fatigue in your life may help you isolate what’s contributing to your weariness and take steps to improve your energy levels.
+Asking yourself, your caregiver, or your doctor about the causes of fatigue in your life may help you isolate what's contributing to your weariness and take steps to improve your energy levels.

 In some cases, the exact cause of fatigue may not be identified, and general energy-boosting steps may be helpful, such as eating a balanced diet, working toward better sleep, and getting regular exercise.

 Have you shared your Alzheimer's story with us?

 Join the conversation